thegworld/gtx-browser/docs/updater/installer_api_mac.md

 # Mac Installer API
-This document describes how macOS software integrates with Chromium Updater for software updates.
+This document describes how macOS software integrates with GTx Browser Updater for software updates.

 ## Design